tomhodgins/responsive.style/src/techniques/style-scoping.md

 ---
 title: Style Scoping
 keywords: style scoping, scoped styles, containment, modules, hash, unique identifier, element queries
+description: What is 'style scoping'?
+Learn about how CSS rules and stylesheets can be scoped to individual elements, and the new techniques style scoping makes possible.
 ---

 Normally all CSS is written in the global scope.
 This means that the point of reference for all styling begins with the `<html>` element and inherits downward through its child elements.